ZolaraCodes/CADR-Conscious---storybook/README.md

 5. The calculated CADR values in CFM and m³/h will be displayed below.

+## Testing

+1. There is a Jest testing file in the stores folder.

+2. To make sure calculator is running properly run this command: npm run test

 ## Contributing

 Contributions to the Air Quality Calculator are welcome!
 If you find any issues or would like to add new features, please open an issue or submit a pull request.